-- Self-sufficiency and sustainability in DCS includes in addition to agriculture and production workshops, also formal education, skills development, health care services (nutrition), offender labour, reintegration services and poverty alleviation. - Critical to the next five years: (2021/22: Year 1: Implementation of the strategy on SSS, engagement with National Treasury on the trading entity or similar structure, to finalise the feasibility study in Branch Finance and InCorr, additional funding was availed for machinery and equipment, breeding animals, etc. - In the next ten years: Continue with implementation of the SFSSS as well as monitoring and evaluation, and continuous skilling of offenders as well as officials. - Next fifty years: already started with aligning DCS to the 4th Industrial Revolution by modernising corrections for self-sufficiency, e.g. funding was availed to improve e-learning, computers, laptops, etc. at Formal Education and skills development, facilitated access to zero rated sites of Department of Education (DBE) and Department of Higher Education and Training (DHET).
+- Self-sufficiency and sustainability in DCS includes in addition to agriculture and production workshops, also formal education, skills development, health care services (nutrition), offender labour, reintegration services and poverty alleviation. - Critical to the next five years: Currently in year 1 Implementation of the strategy on SSS, liaison with National Treasury on the trading entity or similar structure, business case was developed in Branch Finance, additional funding was availed for machinery and equipment, breeding animals, etc. - In the next ten years: Continue with implementation of the SFSSS as well as monitoring and evaluation, and continuous skilling of offenders as well as officials. - Next fifty years: already started with aligning DCS to the 4th Industrial Revolution by modernising corrections for self-sufficiency, e.g. funding was availed to improve e-learning, computers, laptops, etc. at schools and skills development, facilitated access to zero rated sites of Department of Education (DBE) and Department of Higher Education (DHET)